BigDataProcSystems/Docker/docs/spark_k8s_deployment.md

 spark                                     latest              e5d13f574244        16 minutes ago      375MB
 ```

-You can run the bash interpreter in the custom image and check that all scripts copied successfully:
+You can run a bash interpreter in the custom image and check that all scripts copied successfully:

 `docker run --name custom-spark-test -it custom-spark:v2.4.4 /bin/bash`